pkarpatou/ibm-qradar-xml-section-remover/README.md

 While XML modification is not endorsed by IBM, such tasks are occasionally necessary.
 This tool assists by providing a controlled and auditable method for XML cleanup.
 It is intended for experienced QRadar administrators who understand their environment and validate all modifications before use in production.

+Although the tool was inspired by the challenges of managing QRadar configuration files, it is designed to work with any XML file, making it useful for a wide range of XML cleanup and restructuring tasks.

 ## Important Notice
 This project is an independent, community-developed tool created for professional and educational use.
 It is not affiliated with, endorsed by, or supported by IBM.